shulgaalexey/myantlr/seminar20200205/instruction.md

  - Parser, which checks if the sequence of tokens follows the grammar rules

 ANTLR toolkit contains:
- - Libs with grammar processing, tokenising, listeners, walkers, etc
+ - Libs with grammar processing, tokenising, listeners, walkers, etc (LEQL runtime)
  - Skeleton builder, taking grammar and providing java classes with language processing
  - Debug utils, for example, printing token sequence or parsed tree of the input string